plvu99/Athlete-Valuation-Using-Performance-and-Social-Analytics/README.md

 New behavioral and cognitive indicators capture decision-making ability and leadership qualities:

-* Reaction time
+* reaction time
-* Situational awareness
+* situational awareness
-* Tactical decision making
+* tactical decision making
-* Coach-ability metrics from sideline behavior
+* coach-ability metrics from sideline behavior

 These contribute to the **Cognitive Performance Index** and **Sideline Behavior Metrics**.